naturalis/barcode_validator/tests/bge/README.md

 ## Set up Galaxy parameters

 In the next run we will use the Galaxy BLAST web service for taxonomic validation.
-This requires setting up the Galaxy API key and domain.
-The API key has been redacted here for security reasons.
-You will need to set this to your own key.
+This requires setting up the Galaxy API key and domain. **API key has been redacted here for security reasons.
+You will need to set this to your own key.**

 ```bash
 export GALAXY_API_KEY=******************************** # set your Galaxy API key